mavlink/MAVSDK-docs/en/contributing/build.md

    ```
    > **Note** The `-v` flag maps a directory on your host (left side) to a path in
    the container (right side).
 Above you need to specify the left-side path to the DroneCore repository on your host.
 The container path must be set as above.

+   > **Note** The `-v` flag maps a directory on your host (left side) to a path in the container (right side).
+You need to specify the left-side path to the DroneCore repository on your host and the container path must be set as above.
+   > The `--rm` automatically cleans up leftover docker containers after you exit the docker container.

    Docker will download an image from [Docker Hub](https://hub.docker.com/r/dronecore/dronecore/), use it to create a container, and then open a bash prompt:
    ```
    root*81ebe14d0c1a:/home/docker1000/src/Dronecore#